Skip to main content

 The name says it all.
 Zero config.
 You install ZeroClaw, start it, and it just works.
 No YAML files, no environment variables, no three-page setup guide.

 ZeroClaw is written in Rust and boots in under 2 seconds.
 That sounds trivial until you compare it to the 5 to 10 seconds Hermes takes for its initial setup wizard.
-With 31,400 stars and around 7,000 lines of Rust code, ZeroClaw has a very active community.
+With 31,900 stars (as of June 2026) and around 7,000 lines of Rust code, ZeroClaw has a very active community.

 7. NanoClaw